 Highly recommended.
 Sean is smart, conscientious, detail-oriented and extremely knowledgeable in his field.
 Always gets excellent results for his clients.

 On average, 5K motorcyclists are killed in accidents, and 90K motorcyclists are injured in crashes in the U.S. each year.
 National Highway Traffic Safety Administration data shows that, on average, 606 deaths are attributed to motorcycle crashes in Florida each year.
-Miami-Dade County topped the list with 67 deaths.
-Broward was third with 42 fatalities.
+Miami-Dade County tops the list with 67 deaths and Broward is third with 42 fatalities.
 Motorcycle fatalities take up 14% of all motor vehicle deaths, despite the fact that motorcycles account for less than 1% of all miles driven.
-Motorcycle fatalities have doubled in 10 years, even though vehicle fatalities are decreasing for cars and trucks.
-Regarding age, young adults ages 20-24 are more likely to suffer fatal motorcycle accidents.
+Motorcycle fatalities have doubled in the last 10 years, even though vehicle fatalities are decreasing for cars and trucks.
+Regarding age, young adults ages 20-24 are more likely to suffer fatal injuries in motorcycle accidents.

 Yes, you do need a license in order to ride a motorcycle in Florida.
 If you already have a valid Florida drivers license, then you can easily get a motorcycle endorsement on your driver's license by completing the Florida Rider Program.
 If you want to get a Motorcycle Only license, then you have to be at least 16 and to have had learner's permit for at least one year without traffic convictions.
 If you are over 18, then the learner's permit is not necessary, but you have to pass the standard class E license test and also to complete the Basic Riders Course.View full answer